statsig-io/docs/docs/experiments-plus/introduction.md

 - Run mutually exclusive experiments in parallel.
 - Measure the direct impact of changes on product and business metrics.

-For a deeper understanding of using experiments in Statsig, see [Statsig’s Experiments tutorial](experiments-plus/working-with).
+For a deeper understanding of using experiments in Statsig, see "[Working with Experiments](experiments-plus/working-with)" section.

 ---

 ## Why Experiment?